nicholasroethel/MachineLearningCarPrice/README.md

 # MachineLearningCarPrice
-This repository contains a series of programs that use machine learning techniques to predict the price of a used car on craigslist.
+This repository contains a series of Python programs that use machine learning techniques to predict the price of a used car on craigslist.